 Parents want the best for their children — good grades, college, and a career.
 It all starts with a strong foundation of learning.
 Your child’s brain goes through the most important growth and development by age 5.
 Children who attend high-quality preschool do much better when they reach kindergarten.
 It can make a huge difference in their success throughout life.

 That’s why it is important that your child attend Voluntary Prekindergarten.
 VPK is free of charge to all 4-year-old children in Florida regardless of family income.
 The high-quality learning opportunity builds a strong academic structure.
 VPK uses educational materials for specific stages of your child’s development to prepare them for school.

 Voluntary Prekindergarten began as an amendment passed by Florida voters in November 2002, then signed into law in January 2005 with its implementation in August 2005.
-Together, with both the Early Learning Coalition of Orange County and Early Learning Coalition of Osceola County, 4C provides these services to eligible families.
-The program is enriched with early learning activities, experiences and a high curricula standards to fit each child’s developmental needs.
+Together, with the Early Learning Coalition of Orange County, 4C provides these services to eligible families.
+The program is enriched with early learning activities, experiences, and high curricula standards to fit each child’s developmental needs.
 Participation is completely voluntary.

 Parents can choose from one of the following programs:

 - School-Year Program: Provides 540 instructional hours, with class sizes of 20 or fewer students.
 Instructors must hold a Birth through Five Florida Child Care Professional Credential and meet standard background screening requirements.